 Want more recipes like this delish crumb cake?
 You may also enjoy our Oatmeal Banana Coffee Cake and our Fluffy Blueberry Oatmeal Muffins.
 Both are equally tasty and surprisingly filled with healthy ingredients.

-Bake uncovered 45-50 minutes – test with toothpick in center.
+- Bake uncovered 45-50 minutes – my cake is usually done at 45 but test with toothpick in center to check.
 Let cake cool for 10-15 minutes then lift edges of parchment paper from pan and cut cake into 9 pieces.
+Serve and enjoy!